microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/itemactivity_getbyinterval.md

 Get [itemActivityStats][] for the activities that took place under this resource within the specified time interval.

-**Note:** ItemActivities and Analytics are in a limited Preview and not yet available to all tenants.
+**Note:** ItemActivities and Analytics are in a limited preview and are not yet available to all tenants.
-Analytics aggregates may not be available for all action types.
+Analytics aggregates might not be available for all action types.

 [itemActivityStats]: ../resources/itemActivityStat.md